-Over the years I've studied to become a yoga teacher and have also studied the works of pioneering psychotherapist Carl Jung.
+In the early 2000s I worked toward qualifications in yoga and psychotherapy and studied the works of pioneering psychotherapist Carl Jung.
 In 2011 I finished a Master of Health Practice through AUT, specialising in psychotherapy and clinical supervision.

 The major influence for me to study psychotherapy was my own personal experience of healing as a client through the psychotherapeutic process.

 The kinds of things I'm thinking about lately are: the burgeoning discoveries of neuroscience; evolving consciousness; and how people from different cultures view the world.
 And of course now I'm thinking about the impact of current world events and those over the last few years -- what it means for all of us on this globe we share and are spinning around on.
 I'm drawn to the words of Toni Morrison, novelist and recipient of the Nobel Prize for Literature,

-So that’s a bit about me.
-'You' are my welcome visitor.
+You are my welcome visitor.
 I wonder what it is that's brought you here...